VitalinaShpir/metalloftV2/README.md

-My 1st freelance project as a Front-End deceloper.
+My 1st freelance project as a Front-End developer.